 Vaccination All Albertans aged 5 and older are eligible for a COVID-19 vaccine.
 Vaccines provide a significant level of protection against severe outcomes from COVID-19.
 Two doses of the COVID-19 vaccine plus a booster, when appropriate, have been shown to be highly protective against infection, and most importantly against severe disease.
-Due to the recent timing of the vaccine approval for children aged 5 to 11 years old, it is expected that vaccine uptake and the subsequent protective effects of vaccine may take time for this age group.
-It is important that those around them, including parents/guardians, older students and school staff, receive the vaccine in order to reduce community transmission and protect this age group. • For more information, please visit alberta.ca/covid19-vaccine .
-General Building Safety HVAC systems should be maintained in accordance with manufacturer operational guidelines.
-For more information on building ventilation, please refer to the General Operational Guidance and School Indoor Air Quality (IAQ) - Mechanical Ventilation in Schools (albertahealthservices.ca).
-The use of portable HEPA filters should be considered only with the advice of professional experts in the ventilation field.
-Schools should have procedures that outline hand hygiene requirements: Hand hygiene frequency should be based on activity (e.g., entering/leaving school or classroom, boarding/exiting the bus, changing activities, before and after using shared equipment, before and after eating, putting on/removing a mask, after using washrooms, etc.) Handwashing with soap and water where possible is very effective.
-Hand sanitizer containing at least 60% alcohol should be placed in convenient locations throughout the school where soap and water may not be available, such as in entrances, exits and near high touch surfaces.
+While vaccine uptake in children aged 5 to 11 years old continues to grow, the subsequent protective effects of the vaccine may take time for this age group.
+It is important that those around them, including parents/guardians, older students and school staff, receive the vaccine in order to reduce community transmission and protect this age group.
+For more information, please visit alberta.ca/covid19-vaccine.
+General Building Safety HVAC systems should be maintained in accordance with manufactured operational guidelines.
+For more information on building ventilation, please refer to the General Operational Guidance and School Indoor Air Quality (IAQ) - Mechanical Ventilation in Schools (albertahealthservices.ca). o If the use of portable air purifiers with HEPA filters is being considered, they should be used in combination with established public health measures, considering the impact they may have on overall indoor air quality and ventilation, and only in situations where enhancing natural or mechanical ventilation is not possible.
+If used, air purifiers should be large enough for the size of the room or area where they are being used.
+Schools should have procedures that outline hand hygiene requirements: Hand hygiene frequency should be based on activity (e.g., entering/leaving school or classroom, boarding/exiting the bus, changing activities, before and after using shared equipment, before and after eating, putting on/removing a mask, after using washrooms, etc.) Handwashing with soap and water where possible is very effective Hand sanitizer containing at least 60% alcohol should be placed in convenient locations throughout the school where soap and water may not be available, such as in entrances, exits and near high touch surfaces.
 If parents have questions about their child using alcohol-based hand sanitizer they should contact their school administration to discuss potential alternatives.
-Hand sanitizer can cause serious harm if ingested.
-Keep out of reach of younger children/students, supervise them during use and place hand sanitizer in monitored areas.
-Schools should have procedures that outline cleaning requirements: Increase frequency of cleaning (removing visible dirt) and disinfection (killing germs) of high-touch areas and equipment